 The Governor concurs with the agency's FY 2023 funding request.
 The Governor recommends filling the vacant water planner position with an existing FTE position rather than adding a new FTE position.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation with the following adjustment:
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation.